homeowmorphism/okbot/README.md

 2. Go to Keys and Access Tokens.

-3. In [creds.py](https://github.com/homeowmorphism/okbot/blob/master/creds.py), input the keys
+3. In [creds.py](https://github.com/homeowmorphism/okbot/blob/master/creds.py), copy-paste the keys into the corresponding variables.

 ## Requirements